sjagata/knowledgeCorner/designPatterns/designPatterns.md

 ## SOLID Desin Principles

-S - Single-responsiblity principle
+1. S - Single-responsiblity principle
-O - Open-closed principle
+2. O - Open-closed principle
-L - Liskov substitution principle
+3. L - Liskov substitution principle
-I - Interface segregation principle
+4. I - Interface segregation principle
-D - Dependency Inversion Principle
+5. D - Dependency Inversion Principle

 ### 1. SPA - Single Responsibility Principle

+A class should have one and only one reason to change, meaning that a class should have only one job.

 * SPA states that a class should have just a single reason to change.
 * A single class should have one primary responsibility instead of taking on lots of lots of different responsibility.